 Some of the most commonly sent personal letters are Christmas letters, a sympathy card, a thank you card, or a letter to congratulate someone on an achievement.
 Some example messages that can be used on informal occasions instead of, or as well as “with love“, are detailed below.

-Christmas letters may be signed off with:
+Christmas letters, including Christmas cards for business, may be signed off with:

 Suitable sentiments for a sympathy card include: